Carpal Tunnel Syndrome - Surgery

 release surgery.
 This requires a smaller incision than standard open carpal

-tunnel release surgery to minimize healing time and scar formation.
+tunnel release surgery.
+It may reduce healing time and scarring.
 But it also

 allows the surgeon to view the ligament directly during the surgery to minimize